Human rights in Armenia: LGBT rights in Armenia

 Homosexuality has been legal in Armenia since 2003.
 However, even though it has been decriminalized, the situation of local lesbian, gay, bisexual, and transgender (LGBT) citizens has not changed substantially.
 Lesbian, gay, bisexual, and transgender (LGBT) rights in Armenia have yet to be claimed and acquired.
 Homosexuality remains a taboo topic in parts of Armenian society as the nation trails other European nations in promoting LGBT rights.
 There is, moreover, no legal protection for LGBT persons whose human rights are violated regularly.
 Many fear violence in their workplace or from their family, and therefore, do not openly express their sexuality nor file complaints of human rights violations or of criminal offences.
 Armenia was ranked 47th out of 49 European countries for LGBT rights in 2013, with only Russia and Azerbaijan being worse for their human rights in this regard.

 Lilit Martirosyan is a transgender woman who addressed Armenia's Parliament for 3 minutes on 5 April 2019.
 She told parliament that the organization that she founded, Right Side NGO, had recorded 283 cases of transgender rights violations.
 Some lawmakers were immediately hostile, saying that Martirosian had "...disturbed a hearing agenda and disrespected parliament."
 Members of the public threatened and condemned Martirosian and all transgender people living in Armenia.
 Armenia's Ministry of Foreign Affairs spokesperson, Anna Naghdalyan, responded to a statement from the European Union mission in Yerevan and EU member state embassies that condemned the hate speech directed towards Martirosian, Right Side NGO, and the LGBTQ community: "Our international partners should demonstrate more respect and sensitivity towards the Armenian society and refrain from undue engagement in the public debate, even if they disagree with its tonality.
 We would like to remind that the principle of public morality is a part of international commitments on human rights and cannot be ignored."

 Historical situation

 The following chart shows Armenia’s ratings since 1991 in the Freedom in the World reports, published annually by Freedom House.
 A rating of 1 is "free"; 7, "not free".

+Human rights organizations in Armenia

+There are several organizations and NGOs operating in Armenia which focus on advancing human rights.
+These include: